mponza/SalIE/README.md

-**Embeddings Generation &#38; Compression.** Given a file of open facts in JSON format (e.g., `path/to/agg-wikipedia.json`, see [this](#Dataset of Wikipedia Open Facts) section for the description of the format), the  output embeddings file (e.g., `path/to/agg-wikipedia.glove`) can be generated from scratch with:
+**Embeddings Generation &#38; Compression.** Given a file of open facts in JSON format (e.g., `path/to/agg-wikipedia.json`, section Dataset of Wikipedia Open Facts for the description of the format), the  output embeddings file (e.g., `path/to/agg-wikipedia.glove`) can be generated from scratch with:

     bash src/main/bash/facts2glove.sh path/to/agg-wikipedia.json path/to/agg-wikipedia.glove